FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

 displayed for your drivers.
 The process to connect the two devices is known as "pairing."

-NOTE: the Control Hub does not have its own internal battery.
+.. note:: the Control Hub does not have its own internal battery.
 Before you can connect a Driver Station to the Control Hub, you must connect the Control Hub to a 12V battery.

 Also note that it will take an estimated 10 minutes to complete this task.